Desktop Combo Box

 Refer to ComboBox in Reference Guide for details on all its events, properties and methods.

 Below is a list of common events, properties and methods.

 - Called when the selected item in the popup menu has changed.

-- Called when the text was changed, either by typing or through code (by setting the Text property).
+- Called when the value was changed, either by typing or through code (by setting the Value property).

 - This property takes one parameter, an index of the row.
 It returns the text of the item in the menu specified by the index parameter.
 If the index does not exist, then an OutOfBoundsException is raised.

 RowCount As Integer

 - An Integer containing the number of rows in the menu.

 - An Integer used to get or set the currently selected row in the menu.

 - Contains the text of the currently selected row.